examsys/examsys/testing/javascript/tests/readme.txt

 JavaScript Unit Tests
 =====================

-Rogō uses QUnit (https://qunitjs.com/) for testing JavaScript
+ExamSys uses QUnit (https://qunitjs.com/) for testing JavaScript

 Each sub-directory is a separate suite of tests, they are run in isolation from each other.